OSGeo/gdal/doc/source/drivers/vector/gmlas.rst

    ignored, so as to lighten the number of OGR layers and fields.

-This file can be adapted and modified versions can be provided to the driver with the CONFIG_FILE open option.
+This file can be adapted and modified versions can be provided to the driver with the :oo:`CONFIG_FILE` open option.
 None of the elements of the configuration file are required.
 When they are absent, the default value indicated in the schema documentation is used.